Table of Contents

 - West Germany- WA-W0

-How Can Avoid VIN Fraud?
+How Can You Avoid VIN Fraud?

-To avoid VIN fraud, only buy a vehicle from someone you actually know and trust.
+To avoid VIN fraud, buy a vehicle from someone you know and trust.
 You can also trust your own two eyes to compare the VINs listed on the vehicle and on the other official paperwork.
 Lastly, you can pull a vehicle history report, to get the lifelong history of the vehicle.

-Each vehicleâs VIN is important because it is a unique identifier to each individual vehicle, kind of like how your fingerprint identifies you.
+Each vehicle’s VIN is important because it is a unique identifier to each individual vehicle, kind of like how your fingerprint identifies you.
 Knowing the VIN on your car is legitimate may bring you some major peace of mind when it comes to avoiding VIN fraud.